 If you have any type of thyroid dysfunction, I recommend limiting your time in chlorinated swimming pools, if possible.
 Saltwater pools can potentially be a safe alternative that still allow you to enjoy all the fun of summer swimming.
 You can also swim in natural bodies of water in the summer, which do not contain chlorine.
 If you are going to swim in a chlorinated pool, you can find out what day the pool gets treated and schedule your trips away from that day so that the chlorine levels are lower.
 Then, shower afterward using filtered water.
 I use a showerhead filter in my bathroom, and I also have tap filters installed in all of my sinks.
 You see, you’re not just being exposed to chlorine in swimming pools, it’s in our public water supply as well, meaning you’re getting a dose of chlorine and fluoride every time you drink from an unfiltered tap or take a shower from an unfiltered showerhead.

 Of course the amount of chlorine you’re exposed to each time is very small, but research has shown that the cumulative effect of this exposure overtime can have a serious impact on your health.
 That’s why I recommend for everyone to filter the water in their homes.
-Aquasana even offers a special discount for all of my readers, just use the code DRMYERS at checkout to save 30% on your order!
+Aquasana even offers a special discount for all of my readers, just use the code DRMYERS at checkout to save up to 50% on your order!

 In addition to limiting your chlorine exposure, you’ll want to make sure you’re maintaining sufficient levels of iodine.
 If your thyroid has plenty of iodine, it is much less likely to absorb chlorine in its place.
 Sea vegetables and saltwater fish are both naturally rich in iodine, and can be eaten to boost dietary iodine levels.
 Organic seaweed such as kelp and nori are great as snacks or in sushi, and kelp noodles are an excellent gluten-free pasta alternative that are packed with iodine.
 If you have known thyroid dysfunction or suspect you do, I would recommend reading my book, The Thyroid Connection, which has a 28-day program complete with meal plans and iodine-rich and thyroid-supporting recipes.
 It also takes a deeper dive into other root causes of thyroid dysfunction and a step-by-step plan to recover.